There is no condition information for this clinic

 - Indications for multidisciplinary input as outlined in the Physiotherapy Outpatient Referral Management for Complex Persistent Pain Clinical Guideline (pending)

-For more information please see the Tasmanian Health Pathways website.
+For more information please see the Tasmanian Health Pathways website - please note this content is currently being updated.